osmandapp/web/main/docs/versions/future-android.md

 ## Discover Nearby Areas with OsmAnd Polygon Info

-These updates enhance **Polygon Information** by making data about surrounding areas accessible from the [Map Context menu](https://osmand.net/docs/user/map/map-context-menu#details) in OsmAnd.
+These updates enhance **Polygon Information** by making data about surrounding areas accessible from the [Map Context menu](../user/map/map-context-menu.md#details) in OsmAnd.

-Now, after a long tap on the map, you can view detailed information on nearby polygons, including type and name, sorted by size from smallest to largest.
+Now, after a long tap on the map or a single tap a POI, you can view detailed information on nearby polygons, including type and name, sorted by size from smallest to largest.
 This feature is helpful for quickly identifying geographic or administrative areas within your location.

-*To access: [Long tap on map](https://osmand.net/docs/user/map/map-context-menu#select-any-point-long-tap) → Map Context menu → Details → Within*.
+*To access: Map Context menu → Details → [Within](../user/map/map-context-menu.md#polygon-information)*.

 ![Poligon info](../../blog/2024-09-13-android-4-9/img/areas_info.png)